nebuly-ai/nos/doc/developer/get-started.md

 ### Install components

-You can install single Nebulnetes components by running:
+You can install single nos components by running:
 ```shell
 make deploy-<component>
 ````